Siege of Leith: Mines and code

 Now diplomatic efforts for peace were re-doubled, but the siege was tightened.
 The English brought specialists from Newcastle upon Tyne to dig mines towards the fortifications.
 Mary of Guise, who was very ill by this time, wrote a letter to d'Oysel asking him to send her drugs from Leith.
 This letter was passed to Grey of Wilton who was suspicious because medicines could be easily found in Edinburgh.
 According to John Knox, he held the letter in the heat of a fire and discovered a message in invisible ink.
 Grey threw the letter on the fire.
 The French journal of the siege puts the story on 5 May, and says that Guise required ointment from one Baptiste in Leith, and the secret cipher on the back of the letter was "insert the notice of the English enterprise and other matters."
 Grey spoilt the letter looking for the secret writing and could not return it to James Drummond, the trumpet messenger.

 Coded letters were carried out of Leith by another soldier, a drummer messenger of the Lords of the Congregation.
 First, Captain Sarlabous got him to take a note to a lady-in-waiting of Mary of Guise which had a secret cipher on the back.
 On 9 May he took a message with a handkerchief containing information about the English mines.
+An English secretary in Paris, John Somers or Sommer, managed make an alphabet or cipher key for some of the codes used by Guise and French diplomats.
+Mary of Guise discovered that the English and their allies had one of her cipher keys when a copy of a letter to her was found, deciphered and translated into the Scots language.